CNES/resto_client/README.md

 4 results shown on a total of  4 results beginning at index 1
 ```

-And you can get the details of some feature by specifying its **identifier**:
+And you can get the details of some feature by specifying its identifier:

 ```console
 $ resto_client show feature 1926127184714545